 In March 2016, the FASB issued an accounting update to simplify several aspects of the accounting for share-based payment award transactions, including the income tax consequences, classification of awards as either equity or liabilities, and classification on the statement of cash flows.
 The amendment is effective for fiscal years beginning after December 15, 2016, and earlier adoption is permitted.
-The Company is currently evaluating the impact that the adoption will have on its results of operations, financial position, cash flow and disclosures.
+The adoption of this amendment is not expected to have a material impact on the Company's financial position, results of operations, cash flow and financial statement disclosures.